leycec/aokana-linux/README.md

    * **"Unspecified other sources, please."** Please legally purchase [NekoNyan's English localization of *Aokana*][steam-aokana] when you have the financial means – if you haven't already, of course.
-Without ongoing monetary support, the visual novel community will get a Bad End (which is bad):
+Without ongoing monetary support, the visual novel community will get a BAD END (which is bad):
      1. Download our [**experimental** portable Lutris installer][local-portable].